nicofretti/MAPF/README.md

 in the specified time.

 ### Task 5
-In this task I've to benchmark the performance of MAPF solvers, I choose to make a custom benchmark that is based on some random maps genereted in runtime.
+In this task I will benchmark the performance of MAPF solvers, I choose to make a custom benchmark that is based on some random maps genereted at runtime.

 In my solution there are the following steps:
 - Generate a random map